-The Company has adopted stock ownership guidelines applicable to our CEO and EVPs.
-Each applicable individual is required to have acquired, within 5 years of appointment to the executive's role, shares of the Company's common stock having a market value of a least the levels as set forth in the table below:
+Effective May 5, 2022, the Company adopted revised stock ownership guidelines to include our SVPs, in addition to our CEO and EVPs.
+Each applicable individual is required to have acquired, within 5 years of appointment to the executive's role, shares of the Company's Common Stock having a market value of at least the levels as set forth in the table below:

 Position Ownership Requirement

-s CEO 6X current base salary
+CEO 6X current base salary

 EVPs 3X current base salary

+SVPs 1.5X current base salary

 In addition, the CEO and EVPs must retain at least 50% of the executive's stock awards following the award's vesting until the executive meets the applicable requirement.
-The Company does not currently have stock ownership guidelines applicable to our SVPs, although we intend to adopt such guidelines during fiscal 2022.
+Ownership for SVPs includes unvested time-based restricted shares.